List of Combat! episodes

 This is a list of episodes of the 1962–67 ABC war drama Combat!.
+The series was created by American screenwriter and film director Robert Pirosh.

 Note that the episodes are not in order on the DVDs.
 Season 1 DVDs do contain Season 1 episodes, but in random order.
 Use the chart below.

 Note: The Series is intended to be watched following the Production Number (Prod.
 No.) of episodes, which show the progression of events as traced in WWII history.